tara-m-harwood/WiTTY_Women/README.md

 * [License](#license)

 ## General info
-TacoLandia is a CLI application that allows users to create a profile, discover tacos that match their taste preferences, and gives users the ability to save their favorite tacos.
-Take the taco compatibility quiz and start your favorites list today!!!
+WiTTy_Women is a CLI application that allows users to create a profile and test their literary knowledge of some legendary female writers.
+Users will be shown a thought provoking quote and must choose the correct author.
+They will then be able to save their score or choose to take the quiz again to build upon their knowledge.

 ## Intro Video
 [TacoLandia on YouTube](https://www.youtube.com/watch?v=qxT1I0RSelE)

 ## Technologies
-* Ruby - version 2.6.1
+* Ruby - version 2.6.6
 * ActiveRecord - version 5.2
 * Sinatra - version 2.0
 * Sinatra-activerecord - version 2.0